ScarletSmallRed/OldDiary/README.md

 This repository is created for old diaries.

-&nbsp&nbspThis repository is created for old diaries.
+&nbsp &nbsp This repository is created for old diaries.

 This repository is created for old diaries.